GershowLab/OdorSensorArray/README.md

 # OdorSensorArray

-This repository contains circuit board design files of the odor sensor array (OSA) used in the paper [Chen et. al., 2023](https://doi.org/10.48550/arXiv.2301.05905), as well as custom software written for sensor data acquisition and analysis.
+This repository contains circuit board design files of the odor sensor array (OSA) used in the paper [Chen, Wu et. al., 2023](https://doi.org/10.7554/eLife.85910), as well as custom software written for sensor data acquisition and analysis.

 ## Getting Started